AvinandanBose/Java-LambdaExpression_FunctionalInterface_MethodReferences_AND_ConstructorReference/README.md

 Addition addition → We create instance of Functional Interface AdditionImpl::add → ClassName::methodName

-And passing Lambda Expression as argument:
+And passing Method Reference as argument:
 Integer sum = summation(AdditionImpl::add, 40, 50);

 :As the above function returns an Integer , hence we need: